 Before coming to Potomac Parish, Gary served churches in Connecticut, Washington, DC, and New York City.
 As the Organist and Choirmaster of Saint Francis Church, Gary leads a fully graded music program with boy and girl choristers, as well as adult women and men.
 The choirs sing weekly for Sunday morning liturgies, annually for major Feast Day services, and several times a term for the Music at Eventide series, which was established in 1995.

 Gary remains active as a solo and collaborative keyboard artist, and as a composer.
 He performs with the National Symphony Orchestra on occasion and particularly enjoys a close musical relationship with Wells Cathedral in Somerset (UK).
 Recent recordings include The Armour of Light from Wells Cathedral on the Regent Records label (2015), and a volume in the “New American Choral Series” from Washington National Cathedral on the Gothic label.
-Wells Cathedral will record his Missa pro defunctis (Requiem) setting in 2017 for Signum Classics.
+Wells Cathedral recorded his Missa pro defunctis (Requiem) setting in 2017 for Signum Classics.